A bold innovative e-bike

 Also available, the Lipstick Chic is the perfect shade of pink, guaranteed to provide the ideal accessory for when fashion is an important part of your life at all times.

-And for those who just love to make a statement, the Flash also comes in Sunset Ember, a bold shade of orange that radiates energy, spontaneity and a sense of fun.
+And for those who just love to make a statement, the Flash also comes in Blazing Red oozes cockiness and confidence and is a great choice for those who like to attract attention.

 All Flash bikes have front suspension and very sporty-looking ventilated disc brakes.

 The 36 volt Lithium-ion internal battery will give you 12 amp hours and removable charging in 5-6 hours from depletion.

 The Flash is a super-efficient, city style electric bike which offers you ease of operation, great handling and hours of electric assisted biking fun.

 Size & Fit

 A. Measured from the seat at its highest and lowest positions, to the floor, as shown in the “A” diagram.

 B. Size is measured from the centre of the crank (axle) to the seat at its highest and lowest positions, as shown in the “B” diagram.

 |A. Seat-to-Floor||89 cms (35 in.)||100 cms (39 in.)|